 Successful T4T Landlord / Tenant relationships from previous seasons

 The T4T program aims to foster stability and strengthen connections within the community for MHM and CSMR employees.
-This year’s program will provide incentive to encourage successful T4T landlords from previous seasons to rent to the same tenant-employees.
+The program will provide incentive to encourage successful T4T landlords from previous seasons to continue to rent to tenant-employees.
 See below and FAQ for details.

 Please read the following program guidelines carefully as our program qualifications have been updated:

 Guidelines to qualify to list a rental property with Turns for Tenants: